-Framed between France, Luxembourg and Germany, a wooded low mountain range — the Ardennes — stretches across Wallonia in Belgium.
-Rivers and streams meander here and there through the unspoilt countryside, making the Ardennes a fantastic hiking region.
+Framed between France, Luxembourg and Germany, Walloon is home to a wooded low mountain range – the Ardennes.
+Rivers and streams meander here and there through the unspoiled landscape, making the Ardennes a wonderful hiking region.
 The area is particularly picturesque in autumn, when the leaves of the trees turn into a variety of orange and red tones and create a magical atmosphere.
-On twelve circular hikes we take you to the oldest villages, the most impressive castles, the most exciting vantage points and — of course — to the most beautiful river valleys of the Ardennes.
+On these twelve circular walks we lead you to the oldest villages, the most impressive castles, the most exciting vantage points and of course the most beautiful river valleys of the Ardennes.

 You can already look forward to very varied landscapes.
-In the south — on the border to France — the Semois meanders through a romantic valley, which is adorned on both sides by beech forests and impressive rock formations.
-Especially around Bouillon there are many vantage points, which offer you wonderful panoramic views over the wooded Ardennes.
-Further north, around the famous Spa, you hike on wooden footbridges through the endless moorland of the High Fens.
-In between, hilly forest areas with bubbling torrents attract you.
-In the west, at the edge of the Ardennes, the forests open up and our routes take you over open hills, through narrow river valleys and to romantic castles.
+In the south – on the edge of France - the Semois meanders through a romantic valley, adorned on both sides by beech forests and impressive rock formations.
+Especially around Bouillon there are many viewpoints that offer you wonderful panoramic views over the wooded Ardennes.
+Further to the north, around the famous spa, you wander on boardwalks through the endless high moor landscape of the High Fens.
+In between, hilly forest areas lure with lively bubbling torrents.
+In the west, on the edge of the Ardennes, the forests open and our routes lead you over open hills, through narrow river valleys and to romantic castles.

-But between all this nature there is also something for those who are interested in culture.
-Pretty villages with centuries of history, perfectly preserved castles, abandoned castle ruins and cosy little towns are just waiting to be explored.
+But there is something between nature and culture.
+Pretty villages with centuries of history, perfectly preserved castles, abandoned castle ruins and cozy towns are just waiting for your exploration.

-Be inspired by our walks and discover the Ardennes in Wallonia – a hiking paradise for sunny days in autumn.
+Be inspired by our tours and discover the Ardennes in Wallonia – a hiking paradise for sunny autumn days.

 Not only the famous Hohe Venn, but also a romantic low mountain range with many small rivers and streams run around Spa.
 On this tour, you can discover three of them: From the Amblève, you wander through the narrow valleys of its tributaries Ninglinspo and Chefna.You start your challenging hike on the banks of the Amblève and follow it to the junction of the Ninglinspo.
 On bridges, rooty paths and over rocks, you hike steadily uphill along the rushing brook - a real hiking adventure.
 After about four kilometers you leave the valley and follow a forest road to the Chefna.
 The splashing also through a pretty, wooded valley and brings you back to the Amblève and thus the starting point of the hike.